- First we start off by analyzing base stats of a weapon to find potential viable builds and mod-setups

 Heavy caliber reduces accuracy quite a bit, but doesn’t really matter since it should spread to the surroundings anyway in my opinion since its a flamethrower afterall.

-If you feel you run out of ammo a lot and don’t have access to Squad Medium Ammo Restores, like I do, you might want to add in Rifle Ammo Mutation mod instead of cryo rounds to get only heat + corrosive vs. infested or something.
+If you feel you run out of ammo a lot and don’t have access to Team Medium/Large Ammo Restores, like I do, you might want to add in Rifle Ammo Mutation mod instead of cryo rounds to get only heat + corrosive vs. infested or something.
 But for me this works very well in missions :)

 Shred and Wildfire are two other mods you might want to try and experiment with – to increase fire-rate and punch through as well as the heat damage and possibly even magazine capacity (not that I think it’s needed that much but it’s good to try stuff out).